Meet the team

 Senior Physiotherapist

 APA titled Sports & Exercise Physiotherapist, B.App.Sc.
-(Physiotherapy) Honours, Master of Sports Physiotherapy, APA and SMA branch council for Tasmania
+(Physiotherapy) Honours, Master of Sports Physiotherapy, APA branch council for Tasmania

 Chrissy specialises in sporting injuries including running related injuries, ACL rehabilitation, hip/groin pain and shoulder injuries in throwers.
-She has a background in strength and conditioning, yoga and Pilates and leads a number of our dynamic classes.
-Chrissy has extensive experience in a variety of sports and has previously worked with a variety of sports including the Australian Stingers at the World Water Polo championships, North Melbourne AFLW, VFL, and community soccer and hockey clubs.
+She has a background in strength and conditioning, yoga and Pilates.
+Chrissy has extensive experience in a variety of sports and has previously worked with Australian Water Polo (including the Stingers at the World Championships), North Melbourne AFLW, VFL, and community/state level hockey.
+She is currently working in soccer within the National Premier League and Women's super league competition in Tasmania.

 Estelle Leray